exasol/bucketfs-java/doc/user_guide/user_guide.md

 Each bucket implementation comes with a builder that you create by calling the static method calling `builder()` on the implementation class.

-The builder for the `ReadEnalbedBucket` has the following parameter setters:
+The builder for the `ReadEnabledBucket` has the following parameter setters:

 * Configure TLS behavior.
 See [below](#configuring-tls) for details.
     * `useTls`: `true` to use HTTPS, `false` to use HTTP (default).